shenweihai1/D2PC/README.md

 # Modify: key_path in ./store/strongstore/server.cc
 #  1. generate tpcc_data from tpcc_data1 to tpcc_data10, via "./store/benchmark/tpccData"
 #  2. -w in r0.sh - r2.sh from 0 to 1
+#  3. "clients.sh" in "cmds-*.sh" to "clients_tpcc.sh"
+#  4. "*5" in "client_tpcc.sh" is a finetuned parameter
 ```